 Okay, so God didn’t literally meet me face-to-face (I might not be alive today if that were the case), but five years have passed from that day and I still follow him.
 I’ve stumbled.
 I fell a couple times.
 I got sidetracked.
 I realized I still have dark parts of me.
 That’s all okay; It’s part of the process.

 BUT I know that once you are God’s, you are forever God’s.
-(AKA: Perseverance of the Saints).
 The power that was in that cross stands ETERNALLY.
 There is nothing you can do that would make Him stop loving you.
 Nothing.

 That said, there is freedom in His grace.
 It fills us with gratitude.
 What He went through to bring salvation to us, nothing can compare to it.
 We are grateful.
 And we serve Him and want to be more like Him each and every day because of it.

-I believe theology is important (because you should know why you believe what you believe and you should also know (what can be known) about God.
+I believe theology is important (because you should know why you believe what you believe and you should also know about God).
 I also believe it doesn’t end with theology.
 The goal isn’t to soak up as much knowledge as possible.
 It’s to spread His message.
 It’s to use our knowledge to better be able to love God and love our neighbors.